bryancole/raypier_optics/README.rst

 =========================================================
-Raytrace - A Non-sequential optical ray-tracing framework
+Raypier - A Non-sequential optical ray-tracing framework
 =========================================================

-Raytrace is a non-sequential ray-tracing framework for modelling optical systems.
+Raypier is a non-sequential ray-tracing framework for modelling optical systems.
 Its main features are:

 #.
 It's pretty fast.
 The tracing algorithms are written in Cython (i.e. C) and use efficient data-structures for handling many thousands of rays.
 #.
 Correctly handles polarisation